 No need to place markers in the following Round.
 A color change will be executed at the end of the round if making a Contrasting Toe

-Following rounds will be circular without joining until otherwise noted.
+Following rounds for the kitty socks will be circular without joining until otherwise noted.
 Make sure to place a marker in the first stitch of each round until you get to the leg opening.

 Note: Round numbers for 4t is in red ink.
 Follow to Round 12 for 4t, and Follow to Round 10 only for 2t.
 Continue in number sequence according to size you are making throughout the rest of the pattern.

-Leg opening instructions follow.
+Leg opening instructions for the Kitty Socks follow.
 No need for markers throughout the rest of the pattern.

 Note: Your toe will be dome shaped.